champion-sys/erpnext_quick_install/README.md

 # Important!
 Do not run this script as root as it will fail when setting up the site.
 If your VPS default user is root, create a non-root user by following these steps:

-1. Create a new user (you can change frappeuser to your preferred user name):
+1. Create a new user (you can change frappe to your preferred user name):
 ```
-sudo adduser frappeuser
+$ sudo adduser frappe
-Full Name []: frappeuser
+Full Name []: frappe
 Room Number []:
 Work Phone []:
 Home Phone []: